Financial Aid and Scholarships

 Boston Conservatory’s top priority is to cultivate an environment where community members of all backgrounds, identities, and abilities feel supported, valued, and empowered.

-Guest ensemble Lamnth (Lilit Hartunian, violin, and Nicholas Tolle, cimbalom) presents a program of music by Boston Conservatory faculty member Marti Epstein.
+Guest ensemble Lamnth (Lilit Hartunian, violin, and Nicholas Tolle, cimbalom) presents a concert of new works by Boston Conservatory composition students.